cisagov/.github/.github/ISSUE_TEMPLATE/issue.md

 Please provide details for implementation, such as:

-- an example for how this feature would be used
+- an example for how this would be used
-- what this feature would look
+- what this would look like
-- how this feature would act
+- how this would act
-- any related work, especially links to issues
+- any related work, including links to related issues

 ## Acceptance Criteria